lban2049/requests/.aigne/doc-smith/docs/community-changelog.md

 # Changelog

-This page provides a detailed log of all changes, improvements, and bug fixes for each version of the Requests library, straight from the official release history.
+This page provides a detailed log of all changes, improvements, and bug fixes for each version of the Requests library.

 ## dev